NINJOE-1/SYSC3303Project/README.md

 ## GUI

-elevators on left, floors on right, button turns yellow when pressed, elevators show floor and direction.
 This graphical user interface visualizes elevators and floors, allowing users to easily interact with and operate them.
+To request an elevator, simply click the button for the chosen floor on the right side of the GUI.The button will turn yellow to indicate that the request has been registered.
+The left-hand side of the GUI is used to track elevator movements.
+As each elevator travels through the building, its position, current level, and direction are updated in real time.
+Users can also manually operate elevators by selecting floors from within the elevator itself and which direction the elevator is going in.

 ![img_2.png](img_2.png)